samuraijane/react-starter/README.md

 ## BEM and Stylesheets
 This application is written using the *block-element-modifier* [methodology](https://getbem.com/introduction/) for CSS.
 Global styles live in **src/styles/** but if a component needs style rules specific to said component, use a sibling stylesheet.

+## Responsive Design
+This application includes a tool that shows the viewport dimensions fixed at the top center of the viewport.
+The tool cannot be toggle on and off on Mac with the keyboard combination of *control* + *option* + *command* + *r*.